rezalaal/oc-boxes-plugin/README.md

 ### translatable

-Integration for RainLab.Translate.
+Optional, integration for `RainLab.Translate`.
 An array of attributes that are translatable.

 ```yaml